t-fukaishi/furima-40017/README.md

 ### Association

-- belongs_to :items
+- belongs_to :item
-- belongs_to :buyers
+- has_one :items